eliotest98/eliotest98/README.md

     📜 About me
   </h2>
   <h3>
-    👩‍💻 Student/Developer
+    👩‍💻 Developer
   </h3>
   <h4>
-    I'm 26, from Italy.
-I graduated with a bachelor's degree in Computer Science in 2021 from the University of Salerno, and I am continue my studies with a master's degree in Software Engineering & IT Management
+    I'm 27, from Italy.
+I graduated with a bachelor's degree in Computer Science in 2021 from the University of Salerno, and a master's degree in Software Engineering & IT Management in 2024.
+     I am currently working as a software developer at a company and i make Minecraft plugins for hobby.
   </h4>
   <img
     src="https://komarev.com/ghpvc/?username=eliotesta98"